 - Private transport back to hotel from Qesuyunoc town at the end of our journey.

-- Camping Equipment 4 season tent (04 people tent for 02 people)
+- Camping Equipment 4 season tent in Black Diamond or North Face Summit Series brand (04 people tent for 02 people)

 - Other camping equipment, a dining tent with table and chairs, and a kitchen tent, manned by a professional cooking staff.